Choum28/DSOAL_Alchemy/README.md

 When the setting is selected in Dsoal_alchemy, the script will automatically copy the selected configuration as alsoft.ini into game folder(s).

 ## launch the script
-Launch the script and hide console
+Create a shortcut with following command:

-***.\powershell.exe -WindowStyle Hidden -ep bypass -file "C:\script\Dsoal_alchemy.ps1"***
+***.\powershell.exe -WindowStyle Hidden -ep bypass -file "C:\XXXX\DSOAL_Alchemy-main\Dsoal_alchemy.ps1"***

-The script will create and use Dsoal_alchemy.ini to store games and options in the script folder.
+To remove the minimized windows behind the Gui, set in the properties of the shortcut Run=minimized

 ## How to use